Top US diplomat warns Russian group not to interfere in Mali | Law-Order

 US Secretary of State Antony Blinken on Saturday warned a shadowy Russian company with connections to the Kremlin not to interfere in efforts aimed at restoring democracy in the West African nation of Mali.

 “It would be especially unfortunate if outside actors engage in making things even more difficult and more complicated,” he said.
-Blinken said he was speaking particularly of the Wagner Group, which has deployed mercenaries in Syria, the Central African Republic and Libya, drawing protests from the West and others.
-The Wagner Group, owner by a confidante of Russia President Vladimir Putin, has been accused by Western governments and UN experts of human rights abuses in the Central African Republic and involvement in the conflict in Libya.
-France and Germany have objected to the presence of Wagner mercenaries in Mali, and the European Union said last month it would consider sanctions against anyone interfering in Mali's democratic transition.
+Blinken said he was speaking particularly of the Wagner Group, which has deployed mercenaries to Syria, the Central African Republic and Libya, drawing protests from the West and others.
+The Wagner Group, owned by a confidante of Russian President Vladimir Putin, has been accused by Western governments and UN experts of human rights abuses in the Central African Republic and involvement in the conflict in Libya.
+France and Germany have objected to the presence of Wagner mercenaries in Mali, and the European Union said this past week that it would consider sanctions against anyone interfering in Mali's democratic transition.

 Russian Foreign Minister Sergey Lavrov has said the company has a “legitimate” right to be in Mali because it was invited by the transitional government, and he has insisted the Russian government is not involved.